devJSQ/tree-with-non-premitive-data-type/README.md

 ### Problem
 Create a tree to store names and print them.

-We will create a tree as it's shown in the below image:
+We will create a tree as it's shown in the following (Figuer 1):

-Image
+Figuer 1
 <img width="910" alt="Introduction to Arrays-01" src="https://github.com/SAFCSP-Team/tree-with-non-premitive-data-type/blob/main/Images/TreeOfStrings.jpg">

 ### Implementation